University of Pennsylvania College Houses

-College Houses are a major part of facilitating a community and experience amongst the undergraduates at the University of Pennsylvania.
-Each house has one Faculty Master and one House Dean, with at least two College House Fellows (members of the faculty and senior administration) in residence.
-Each house hosts a wide range of jobs for students, including Residential Advisors, Graduate Associates, House Councils, Managers and Information Technology Advisors.
-The houses also encourage communities through the wide range of Residential Programs within the system.
+College Houses are a major part of facilitating a community and experience amongst the undergraduates at the University of Pennsylvania, an Ivy League university in Philadelphia.

+Each University of Pennsylvania college house has a faculty director and house director, and at least two College House Fellows, which are members of the faculty and senior administration in residence.
+Many houses host a range of jobs for students, including Residential Advisors, House Councils, Managers and Information Technology assistants.
+The houses also encourage communities through the wide range of Program Communities within the system.

-The University recently announced plans for New College House West, which will open in Fall 2021 at 40th and Walnut Streets.
-After this college house opens, sophomores will also be required to live on campus housing.
-Penn will require students to live on campus through sophomore year starting 2021.
+There are currently 13 College Houses on Penn's campus.
+Most were constructed between 1895 when the Quadrangle construction was completed, and the mid-1970s when the brutalist high rises were constructed; the modern phase of construction began in 2016 with Lauder College House between 33rd and 34th Streets between Walnut and Chestnut streets, and continued with the 2020 construction of Gutmann College House at 40th and Walnut Streets.
+Undergraduates at Penn are required to live on campus for their first four semesters.

 The Quadrangle

 The Quadrangle, located at 3700 Spruce Street, is divided into three College Houses: Fisher Hassenfeld, Ware, and Riepe.
 The houses are named for James and Gail Riepe, John H. Ware III, Anne and Jerome Fisher, and Alan G. Hassenfeld.

 Though the entire Quadrangle building is interconnected, much of the programming is housed within individual college houses.
 All three houses are for freshmen only.
 Lounges, libraries, and laundry rooms are located throughout the building and are shared by all residents of the Quad.
 The section of the building that now comprises much of Fisher Hassenfeld was the first dormitory built on Penn's campus.

-The University recently announced it is searching for an architect to start renovations at the Quad after the completion of New College House West.
+The University is currently renovating the Quadrangle with a budget of $238.15 million.
+This renovation is happening over three summers between 2023 and 2025, requiring the closure of one College House each year to allow for construction.
+The University has leased The Radian and The Axis apartment buildings to ensure that enough beds will be available to house all the first- and second-year students during the closures in the Quad.

 Hill College House

 Hill College House, located at 3333 Walnut Street, is one of the largest college houses at the University of Pennsylvania.
-Hill was designed in 1958 by Finnish-American architect Eero Saarinen, who also designed the St. Louis Arch, the former TWA Flight Center at New York City's Kennedy Airport, and Dulles Airport.
+Hill was designed in 1958 by Finnish-American architect Eero Saarinen, who also designed the St. Louis Arch, the former TWA Flight Center at New York City's Kennedy Airport, and the Dulles International Airport Main Terminal.
 The building was unusual for its time, incorporating an interior atrium.
 Originally the women's dormitory, Hill is now co-ed and houses only freshmen.
 There is a dining hall in the lower level of the building.

 In common with other buildings constructed at the height of the Cold War, the basement of Hill contains a fallout shelter, which links to the University's utility tunnels.
 The building was closed for renovation for the entire 2016-2017 school year.